Power Series from Known Expansions, Geometric Series, and Partial Fractions

 Integrate term by term to recover \(\arctan x\) (using \(\arctan(0) = 0\)):

-Integrate the geometric series \(\frac{1}{1+x^2} = 1 - x^2 + x^4 - \cdots\) term by term and you get this elegant series.
-Plug in \(x = 1\) and you get a famous formula for \(\pi/4\).
+Integrating the geometric series \(\frac{1}{1+x^2} = 1 - x^2 + x^4 - \cdots\) term by term yields this series.
+Substituting \(x = 1\) produces a well-known formula for \(\pi/4\).

 \[\boxed{\arctan x = x - \frac{x^3}{3} + \frac{x^5}{5} - \frac{x^7}{7} + \cdots}\]